Treer/POpp/README.md

 For Gnu .po language translation files.
 See the [GNU gettext documentation](https://www.gnu.org/software/gettext/manual/html_node/index.html) for information about PO files.

-This preprocessor allows msgstrs to contain expandable references to other msgstrs, and should work well with .PO file editors.
-In future it may support conditional directives such as $define, $if, and $include etc.
+This preprocessor allows your translated text to contain references to other items of translated text, in a way that should work within any .PO editor.

+For example, you can have .PO source files like this:

+    msgid "ProductName short"
+    msgstr "POpp"

+    msgid "Welcome text"
+    msgstr "Congratulations on your download of {id:productname short}"

+which can be converted automatically to this:

+    msgid "ProductName short"
+    msgstr "POpp"

+    msgid "Welcome text"
+    msgstr "Congratulations on your download of POpp"

+In future, popp may also support $include and conditional directives such as $define, $if, $else etc.

 #### Currently:
   * It does *not* support conditional directives.